carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 >
 > > ## Solution
 > >
 > > Step 1.
-Using the information provided in the step, we complete each blank space with the corresponding word:
+Using the provided information, we complete each blank space with the corresponding word:
 > >
 > > ~~~
 > > $ ncbi-genome-download -F fasta --genera "Streptococcus thermophilus" -A GCF_000011825.1 -o thermophilusLMG18311 bacteria